microsoft/pxt-arcade/docs/skillmap/mole/mole2.md

 ## {6.
 Add the Overlap}

-Did you notice that nothing happened when the hammer tagged the mole?
+Did you notice that nothing happened when the hammer overlapped the mole?

 That's because we haven't created an **EVENT** for that yet!